ceceppa/ceceppa-multilingua/readme.txt

 * Improved woocommerce compatibility
 * Fixed adding items on each submenu
 * Fixed redirect loop
+* Fixed double redirect, after added language slug for the homepage
+* Fixed uncheckable option in the settings page

 = 1.5.12 =
 * Added tag translation in wp_title